jorop/landscaping-docs/docs/props.md

     ![Landscaping Splinemesh Options](_media/ue_landscaping_splinemesh_options.jpg)
     b. __Actor__
     Select a `Blueprint` or `Actor`.
 The Blueprint has to have a spline component attached if LINESTRINGS or POLYGONS are processed, or must implement [LandscapingVectorInterface](landscapingvectorinterface.md) - if only POINTS are processed, every actor or blueprint can be selected here.
+    `Spline Component Name` - set a custom name of the Spline Component of the Blueprint to perform post edit changes
     `Scale` can be used to set the scale of the spawned Actor / Blueprint
     `Create Auxiliary Actor` - whether to create an actor for every spawned Actor / Blueprint with landscape manipulation options
     `Start Index` can be used to create shapes of the shapefile in chunks - this can be repeated multiple times see also `Max Entities`